Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

            xrtGraphResume(graphHandle); // Restart the suspended graph again to run forever

            xrtGraphEnd(graphHandle,5);  // End the graph operation after 5 AIE cycles from the previous start

+In the example above

+- The API ``xrtGraphRun(graphHandle, -1)`` is used to execute the graph infinitely
+- The API ``xrtGraphWait`` suspends the graph after 3 AIE cycles from the graph starts.

+       - If the graph was already run more than 3 AIE cycles the graph is suspended immediately.
+- The API ``xrtGraphResume`` is used to restart the suspended graph
+- The API ``xrtGraphSuspend`` is used to suspend the graph immediately
+- The API ``xrtGraphEnd(graphHandle,5)`` is  ending the graph after 5 AIE cycles from the previous graph start.

+       - If the graph was already run more than 5 AIE cycles the graph is suspended immediately.
+       - Using ``xrtGraphEnd`` eliminates the capability of rerunning the Graph (without loading PDI and a graph reset again).

 Measuring AIE cycle consumed by the Graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~